 To begin laying out the content for header pages, we first compiled copy materials from different sources into a structure that was dictated by the global navigation.

 Secondly, we broke up information into sub-sections with marketing images interspersed among them.
-Sub-headers were placed as well as fonts from the direction of the style guide
+Sub-headers were placed as well as fonts from the direction of the style guide.

 At the third stage, we incorporated more style templates and added placeholder images.
 A hierarchy was established and this stage of the process set a template for our other pages on the website.